alanli-ML/ai-rts/README.md

      "speech":"Back to safety!"}
   ]
 }
-(max 3 steps, ≤ 6 s total, triggers on whitelist)
+(exactly 3 steps, each with triggers, at least one "enemy_in_range", ≤ 6 s total)

 5 Runtime Modules & Flow
 Module	Role